LisaDziuba/Startup-Library/README.md

 _The Lean Startup methodology is based on Build – Measure – Learn cycle.
 Build MVP, measure your customers’ reactions, and learn if the hypothesis has been validated or you need to pivot.
 Repeat the cycle until you find Product Market Fit.
 I love the explanation of different pivot [types] and [growth strategies].
 We did zoom-out pivot for Flawless App in 2017, when one feature of an old product became the new Flawless.
 Written in 2011, it has some outdated examples and a bit overwhelmed with repetitiveness._

+* [x] The Mom Test: How to Talk to Customers and Learn If Your Business is a Good Idea by Rob Fitzpatrick

 ## Blogs I'm reading:

 *